FrickTobias/BLR/step-by-step/README.md

 ### Main steps
 Here, every step will be explained in detail.
 For more details about in-house option useage, see example folder.
-There are also semi-automated scripts for performing the main parts of the analysis, see semi_auto.md.
+There are also semi-automated scripts for performing the main parts of the analysis, see [semi_auto.md](https://github.com/FrickTobias/WGH_Analysis/blob/master/step-by-step/semi_automated.md).

 #### Read trimming and barcode identification
-This is comprised of three steps, all working on read 1.
-First handle 1 is trimmed from the 5' end and reads with those handles are kept.
-Then the next 20 bases are moved from the sequence up to the header using UMItools extract followed by another trimming of handle 2 as in the first step (this only need to be run once to generate paths.sh).
+This is comprised of four steps.
+First handle 1 is trimmed from the 5' end of read1.
+Then the next 20 bases are moved from the sequence up to the header using UMItools extract followed by another trimming of another hadle.

 ```
 cutadapt [-OPTIONS] <read_1.fq> <> <>